malaise/ada/README.txt

 Misc::
      Many simple programs here.
 The most interesting are:
-- Alook (1) properly formats the words of a (valid) Ada05 source file.
+- Alook (1) properly formats the words of a (valid) Ada2012 source file.
+- Astat (1) counts the number of instruction of (valid) Ada source files.
 - Dtd_Checker (1) checks a DTD file (of a xml).
 - G (1) is a game where to find the remaining of division by 3.
 - Prime (1) searches prime numbers.
 - Renamer (1) is a 'Afpx' based HMI to rename files.
-- Stat (1) counts the number of instruction of (valid) Ada source files.
 - Status (1) evaluates if a target file needs to be rebuilt.
 - Tcping (1) pings in tcp a host:port.
 - Tcp_spy (1) accepts a TCP connection and dumps data received on it.